 Late applications i.e. those received after the deadline for the normal admissions round will not be considered until after all of those which were received on time have been processed.
-The St Nicolas Academy cannot guarantee places for children when there are no places available as a result of late applications for the normal year of entry or any application that relates to a different year group.
+St John's Church of England Academy cannot guarantee places for children when there are no places available as a result of late applications for the normal year of entry or any application that relates to a different year group.